swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 **Based on Lecture Materials By: Milad Fatenejad, Katy Huff, Tommy Guy, Joshua
 R. Smith, Will Trimble, and many more**

+This lesson will introduce the basics of the python programming language while stressing how to make readable code, code for people.
+As we introduce variables we will discuss how to name them, when to comment and which comments are useful.
+As we introduce types we will discuss how type choice choice can be influenced by code readability considerations.
+The above readability considerations are to a certain degree universal to all programming, regardless of language.
+Finally, a we introduce conditionals, such as if statements we will see what an important role white space plays in python and how it can improve readability.

 Here are some reference materials.